Xola-lab/oibsip_taskno/README.md

 X = relevant feats.iloc[:, [1, 2, 3, 4, 5]].values # The 'area' to 'parking' columns -- Features.
 ```

+The result of the above code was as follows:

 <p align="center">
 <img src="https://github.com/Xola-lab/OASIS-INFOBYTE-INTERNSHIP-PROJECTS/blob/main/4a%20-%20FEATURE%20SELECTION%20-%20RESULT_055145.png">
 </p>